kurumar/ten-x-engineer/README.md

 - Make 1-10 random commits
 - Each commit updates this README with a random number (0-99)
 - Wait 5 seconds between commits

-## Development

-For local development, create a `.dev.vars` file with the required environment variables.

 ## Contributing